All Quiet on the Western Front (1979 film): Plot

+In another action, a French soldier seeks cover in the same crater as Paul, who stabs him in the stomach.
+Trapped in the crater, Paul tries to bandage the Frenchman's wounds, but he dies and Paul escapes, stricken with guilt.

 Although Paul, Kropp and Leer have their first sexual experience with a trio of accommodating French village girls, the vast majority of the young men's experiences are horrific.
 One by one, practically all of Paul's schoolmate friends die.
-A haughty Kaiser Wilhelm II (Denys Graham) visits their camp to ceremoniously pin medals on heroic soldiers, which includes Himmelstoss.
+Kaiser Wilhelm II (Denys Graham) visits their camp to ceremoniously pin medals on heroic soldiers, including Himmelstoss.

-When Paul's squad is bombed in a French town close to the front, Behm dies while Kropp loses a leg and Paul is seriously wounded.
-Paul improves and he is granted two weeks' leave.
-Returning home, Paul's sister tells him that their mother is dying of cancer.
-In visits to a beer garden and to his former teacher, Paul realises that his town's older men, in their enthusiasm for war, have no sense of the horrors they have sent their youth to.
+Behm dies in a shelling behind the lines while Kropp loses a leg and Paul is seriously wounded.
+Paul returns home on recuperation leave and learns their mother is dying of cancer.
+In visits to a beer garden and to his former teacher, Paul realises that his town's older men, in their enthusiasm for war, have no sense of the horrors they have sent their youths to.
 He also visits Kemmerich's mother and lies to her that he did not suffer.

-Paul returns to duty, Kat is wounded in the leg by an artillery shell and Paul carries him many miles to a field hospital.
-Only at the hospital does Paul discover that Kat has died, bleeding out to a piece of shrapnel in his back at some point during the journey.
+After returning to duty, Kat is wounded in the leg by shrapnel and Paul carries him to a field hospital, discovering that Kat had bled out during the journey.

-Paul writes a letter to Kropp, the sole survivor of their class, who is now an amputee.
-After finishing the letter, Paul walks through the trench checking on the younger soldiers, having taken up Kat's position as a mentor.
-He spots a bird and begins to sketch it.
-The bird starts to fly away, and as Paul stands up to see where it went, a sniper's shot rings out, killing him.
+Paul writes to Kropp, the sole survivor of their class, now an amputee.
+Checking on the younger soldiers in their trench, he starts to sketch a bird he encounters.
+When the bird flies away, Paul stands up and a sniper's shot rings out.
 A field communique from the German High Command is captioned over Paul's lifeless body, declaring "All Quiet on the Western Front", the date on the communique showing '11 October 1918', exactly one month before the Armistice of 11 November 1918.